-With the development of several VR glasses in recent years, Virtual Reality has finally found its place in the entertainment world.
-With VR glasses for PCs, game consoles and smartphones, there are models out there for every budget.
+With the development of several VR headsets in recent years, Virtual Reality has finally found its place in the entertainment world.
+With VR headsets for PCs, game consoles and smartphones, there are models out there for every budget.

-Here we show you the best VR glasses on the market in 2019!
+Here we show you the best VR headsets on the market in 2020!

 Virtual Reality – Something gamers have been dreaming of since the first generation was released in the early 80s.
 Films like Tron and numerous science fiction novels made the VR concept appealing to many gamers a long time ago.